studica/studica-docs-worldskills/source/docs/Titan/programing-the-titan.rst

             //Include the TitanQuad Library
             #include "TitanDriver_ros_wrapper.h"

+            int main(int argc, char **argv)
+            {
+               system("/usr/local/frc/bin/frcKillRobot.sh"); //Terminal call to kill the robot manager used for WPILib before running the executable. ros::init(argc, argv, "titan_node");

                ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system
                VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

                TitanDriverROSWrapper titan(&nh, &vmx);

+               ros::spin() //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

+               return 0;
+            }

         .. note:: ``TITAN_CAN_ID`` is the CAN id for the Titan, by defualt it is 42. ``TITAN_MOTOR_NUMBER`` is the motor port to be used.
 Valid range is ``0 - 3``, this corresponds to the M0 - M3 on the Titan.